sarobinson2011/nft_demo/README.md

 1. Can't view NFT image on goerli or looksrare - sort this out --> FIXED

+2. Get attributes working (score out of 100 not working)          #ToDo

-2. Write a new smart contract which randomly mints 5 unique NFT images
+3. Write a new smart contract which randomly mints 5 unique NFTs  #ToDo

 ### Progress: